Setup & Integration

 agentsh detect config >> config.yaml

-The generated config includes security:, landlock:, and capabilities: sections optimized for detected features.
+The generated config includes security:, landlock:, capabilities:, and file_enforcement: sections optimized for detected features and your kernel's available backends.

 Execve Interception#